MicrosoftDocs/azure-devops-yaml-schema/content/variables.md

 ## Remarks

-You can specify variables by hard-coding them into your pipeline using name/value pairs, or by list using the full syntax.
-You can't use both types in the same variables section.
+The `variables` keyword uses two syntax forms: list and mapping.

+In mapping syntax, all keys are variable names and their values are variable values.
+To use variable templates, you must use list syntax.
+List syntax requires you to specify whether you're mentioning a variable (`name`), a variable group (`group`), or a template (`template`).

+You can't use list and mapping variables in the same variables section, but you can combine `name`, `group`, and `template` when using list syntax.

 You can specify variables at the pipeline, stage, or job level.